-The Company either markets and distributes its products directly to consumers, or distributes products through mobile telecommunications service providers (carriers), in which case the carrier markets the product, images or games to end users.
+The Company either markets and distributes its products directly to consumers, or distributes products through mobile telecommunications service providers ("carriers"), in which case the carrier markets the product, images or games to end users.
 License fees for perpetual and subscription licenses are usually billed upon download of the product, image or game by the end user.
-In the case of subscriber licenses, many subscriber agreements provide for automatic renewal until the subscriber opts-out, while others provide opt-in renewal.
+In the case of subscriber licenses, many subscriber agreements provide for automatic renewal until the subscriber opts-out, while others provide optin renewal.
 In either case, subsequent billings for subscription licenses are generally billed monthly.
-The Company applies the provisions of Statement of Position 97-2, Software Revenue Recognition, as amended by Statement of Position 98-9, Modification of SOP 97-2, Software Revenue Recognition, With Respect to Certain Transactions, to all transactions.
+The Company applies the provisions of FASB ASC 985-605, Software Revenue Recognition, to all transactions.

 Revenues are recognized from the Company's products, images and games when persuasive evidence of an arrangement exists, the product, image or game has been delivered, the fee is fixed or determinable, and the collection of the resulting receivable is probable.
-For both perpetual and subscription licenses, management considers a signed license agreement to be evidence of an arrangement with a carrier and a "clickwrap" agreement to be evidence of an arrangement with an end user.
+For both perpetual and subscription licenses, management considers a license agreement to be evidence of an arrangement with a carrier or aggregator and a "clickwrap" agreement to be evidence of an arrangement with an end user.
 For these licenses, the Company defines delivery as the download of the product, image or game by the end user.

 The Company estimates revenues from carriers in the current period when reasonable estimates of these amounts can be made.
 Most carriers only provide detailed sales transaction data on a one to two month lag.
 Estimated revenue is treated as unbilled receivables until the detailed reporting is received and the revenues can be billed.
 Some carriers provide reliable interim preliminary reporting and others report sales data within a reasonable time frame following the end of each month, both of which allow the Company to make reasonable estimates of revenues and therefore to recognize revenues during the reporting period when the end user licenses the product, image or game.
 Determination of the appropriate amount of revenue recognized involves judgments and estimates that the Company believes are reasonable, but it is possible that actual results may differ from the Company's estimates.
 The Company's estimates for revenues include consideration of factors such as preliminary sales data, carrier-specific historical sales trends, volume of activity on company monitored sites, seasonality, time elapsed from launch of services or product lines, the age of games and the expected impact of newly launched games, successful introduction of new handsets, growth of 3G subscribers by carrier, promotions during the period and economic trends.
 When the Company receives the final carrier reports, to the extent not received within a reasonable time frame following the end of each month, the Company records any differences between estimated revenues and actual revenues in the reporting period when the Company determines the actual amounts.
 Revenues earned from certain carriers may not be reasonably estimated.
 If the Company is unable to reasonably estimate the amount of revenues to be recognized in the current period, the Company recognizes revenues upon the receipt of a carrier revenue report and when the Company's portion of licensed revenues are fixed or determinable and collection is probable.
-To monitor the reliability of the Company's estimates, management, where possible, reviews the revenues by country by carrier and by product line on a regular basis to identify unusual trends such as differential adoption rates by carriers or the introduction of new handsets.
+To monitor the reliability of the Company's estimates, management, where possible, reviews the revenues by country, by carrier and by product line on a regular basis to identify unusual trends such as differential adoption rates by carriers or the introduction of new handsets.
 If the Company deems a carrier not to be creditworthy, the Company defers all revenues from the arrangement until the Company receives payment and all other revenue recognition criteria have been met.

-Mandalay Media Inc. and Subsidiaries Notes to Consolidated Financial Statements
+NeuMedia, Inc. and Subsidiaries Notes to Audited Consolidated Financial Statements